epfl-dcsl/fold/report/report.typ

 Note that as of now, the loaded segments are all stored with read & write permission bits, necessary for the next modules.
 They will be updated with the actual permissions bits from the program header table later on, when all the modifications on the code will have been applied.

-/* This phase is responsible to load `PT_LOAD` tagged segments to the right places, from both the ELF target and its dependencies.
-Mapped address, offset and size are specified inside the segment program header (`p_vaddr`, `p_offset` and `p_memsz`).

-The phase start asking Linux to map each segment to `p_vaddr`.

-In case where the address is 0, it probably means that the ELF was compiled as a Position Independent Executable.
-In such case, Linux will choose the base loading address itself.
-The phase can forward the value to the next phases which may need it by storing it inside the shared map.

-Once we have a mapping for the segment, the phase copies the content from the binary to the mapping, offset-ed by `p_offset`.

-The phase also clear remaining space in the mapping, which can be identified by subtracting `p_memsize`, the size of the segment in memory, to `p_filesize`, the size of the segment in the ELF.
-This residual space may be used for zeroed data used by the program.

-We don't care about memory protection here, as we may want to be able to read and write to segments latter (or even execute). */

 == Thread local storage<tls>

 The thread-local storage is a part of memory referenced by the `fs` register and containing data related to the current thread, such as the thread control block (TCB) and some other data defined in the ELF.
 The specification of thread-local storage for ELF files@tls-spec gives the following schema for the memory layout of TLS: